 Yes, face to face at 366 George Street, Windsor or online or over the phone.

 5. Are Council events cancelled?

-Specific cancellation advice will be posted on our website and Facebook pages.
+Any cancellation advice will be posted on Council's website and Facebook pages.

 6. Can I still attend Council Meetings?